nf-core/mhcquant/docs/usage.md

 ### `--spectrum_batch_size`
 Size of Spectrum batch for Comet processing (Decrease/Increase depending on Memory Availability)

+### '--description_correct_features'
+Include description of correct features, i.e. features describing the difference between the observed and predicted isoelectric point, retention time and precursor mass.
+See [here](https://github.com/percolator/percolator/wiki/Retention-time-and-calibration) for more details.

+### '--klammer'
+Only available if description_correct_features is greater than 0.
+Retention time features are calculated as in Klammer et al. instead of with Elude.

 ## Optional binding prediction
 ### `--run_prediction`
 Set to 'True' or 'False' depending on whether binding predictions using the tool mhcflurry should be run.
 (Check whether your alleles are [supported by mhcflurry](supported_alleles.md))